 PowerPoint: The creative kid in the Microsoft family and the younger brother of Word and Excel.
 At some point in our lives, we have all had to prepare a presentation with this software and then reveal our creation, accompanied by a speech, in front of a crowd.
-Some people are still recovering from the horror, others can’t wait for their next try.
+Some people are still recovering from the horror, others can’t wait for their next try (for the latter, check out our guide on how to become an entrepreneur).
 However you feel about presentations, from university days to professional work settings like conferences and client proposals, these moments are inevitable.
 Some people rarely have to give presentations while others do it quite frequently.

 From the opposite perspective, we’ve all sat in the audience and witnessed many presentations – from those that deserve a standing ovation to the not-so-successful ones.
 We all would like to believe that when our turn comes, we will know how to dodge the clichés and leave a good, if not phenomenal, impression on our spectators.
 Along with creating a business website, beautiful business cards, and sitting in a fancy office, the packaged deal of a well-suited professional isn’t complete without memorable presentation skills.
 So with that in mind we've compiled 11 PowerPoint tips to help you along the road of your own professional growth.